 Some teenagers might have feelings of shame or guilt about masturbation or simply want more ‘alone time’.
 Masturbation is a normal, healthy form of self-discovery.
-Ensure your child has some private space, and always knock before entering your child’s room.
+Ensure your child has some privacy and a private space, and always knock before entering your child’s room.

 Use every opportunity to reinforce that people come in all shapes and sizes, and that your child’s body is perfect just the way it is.

 Children with special needs are likely to go through puberty in the same way as other children.

 Some children might have delayed physical development because of chronic health problems, which might cause a delay in the onset of puberty.
 How your child manages puberty emotionally might also be affected by special needs.
 A health professional can answer any questions you might have about this.

 Physical changes during puberty make personal hygiene especially important.
 If your child has a caregiver or another grown-up who is involved in caring for your child, it might help to discuss your child’s physical changes with that person.
 Grown-ups should always ask permission to touch any private parts.